State Income Tax Treatment of Nonresident Trusts: Compliance Challenges and Planning Opportunities

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax professionals and advisers with a practical guide into various states’ rules governing the income tax treatment of nonresident trusts with multistate income or beneficiary connections.
-The panel will address critical topics relevant to resident and nonresident trusts, with a particular focus on allocation of state-sourced income between trust and beneficiaries in nonresident trusts with resident beneficiaries.
-The webinar will also identify those states that deviate from federal treatment and list those states whose definitions conform to federal but have different calculation bases.
+This webinar will provide tax professionals and advisers with a practical guide into various states' rules governing the income tax treatment of nonresident trusts with multistate income or beneficiary connections.
+The panel will address state taxation of trusts in light of the Supreme Court's grant of certiorari to North Carolina Department of Revenue v. the Kaestner 1992 Family Trust.
+The panel will discuss critical topics relevant to resident and nonresident trusts, with a particular focus on allocation of state-sourced income between trust and beneficiaries in nonresident trusts with resident beneficiaries.
+The webinar will also identify states that deviate from federal treatment and those states whose definitions conform to federal but have different calculation bases.

 - State taxation of resident trusts

-- Which states impose income tax on resident nongrantor trusts
+- Which states impose an income tax on resident nongrantor trusts

 - Filing requirements